 Mwaikisabe Parish

 Mwaikisabe sits close to the Diocese’s southern boundary with Dodoma.
 The majority of the population comes from the Wagogo, Wairangi and Masai tribes and there is a large Christian population.
-There are three Anglican churches and a Catholic church in the parish.
+It has a primary school but no secondary school.
 The area is very dry and it is not unusual to find people busy collecting water and so being unable to attend church services.

 Kanisa la Anglican